"9" Review

 We’ve had a very good year for animation.
 Pixar wowed us again with their brilliance, Miyazaki reminded us what it was to have the heart of a child, and “Coraline” was an acid trip into Henry Sellicks mind (someplace you don’t always want to be).
 Now we have “9,” a post-apocalyptic cartoon that is meant for adults.
 And when I say adults I truly mean it.
 Appropriately rated PG-13, the movie is a full length adaptation of a short film that was nominated for the Academy Award for Best Animated Short.
 The storyline revolves around a doll creature named 9, who comes alive one day to discover the world is in ruins and machines rule the land.
 He runs into other dolls who are numbered just like him.

-A creature with goggles kneels, holding a glowing staff, looking toward an exploding building in a dark, surreal setting.
+A creature with goggles crawls, holding a glowing staff, as a building explodes in the background.

 These dolls all fill him in on what’s happened in the world.
 Some want to fight the machines while others want to hide.
 The original short was directed by Shane Acker who returns as director here.
 He is joined by producer Tim Burton who was impressed by the short and - more importantly - is the only man in Hollywood with the power to help sell a movie like this.
 Truly I’m impressed the film got made at all.
 It’s a dark movie that is not made for kids, it’s something that does not look cute, and these movies are difficult to sell.
 Even “Titan A.E.” failed to deliver at the box office and that movie WAS suitable for family audiences!
 Will the teens and adults pay to see this?